mithril-security/aicert/docs/docs/getting-started/get-started.md

 The `verify()` method checks two things:

-+ The authenticity of the certificate's signature, allowing us to know that the proof file was created using genuine secure hardware.
++ The authenticity of the certificate's signature
 + The validity of the hashed values of the whole software stack or boot chain of the VM used to train the dataset.
+This guarantees that the certification process is valid and not compromised.

+!!! warning

-This ensures that the certification process is valid and not compromised.
-It does not attest that the script and data are trustworthy.
-Those have to be audited independently.
-However, if the certification process is valid, the AI builder can now be held accountable- if they use, for instance, poisoned data to train the model, this can be verified `a posteriori``.
+	The verify() method does not attest that the script and data are trustworthy.
+They have to be audited independently.
+However, if the certification process is valid, the AI builder can now be held accountable- if they use, for instance, poisoned data to train the model, this can be verified a posteriori.

 If the proof file contains a false signature or any false values, an error will be raised.
 False hashed values could signal that the software stack of the VM used for training was misconfigured or even tampered with.

-If the `verify()`` method passes, it means that the AI certificate is genuine.
-However, the dataset and training code have to be verified themselves too.
+If the `verify()`` method does not return any errors, it means that the AI certificate is genuine.

 ### Inspecting the proof file

-We can also use the proof file to manually check the hashed values of the model's inputs or output hash against known values.
+We can use the proof file to manually check the hashed values of the model's inputs or output hash against known values.

 For example, for our example repository, we would get a proof file back like this: